You can find this document as PDF here.

 As Monitoring as a Service (MaaS).
 This 2nd topic we will cover in this chapter.

-To install a fpmmm Agent for MaaS you have to install it normally as described above on your MariaDB/MySQL database machine.
+To install a FromDual Performance Monitor for MaaS you have to install it normally as described above on your MariaDB/MySQL/PostgreSQL database machine.
 It will collect data about your machine and your database and send them to the remote service which is provided by FromDual for its customers.

 The data are uploaded via a https file uploads.
 So only a one way communication is possible!
 We cannot access your systems!
 Only you (and our engineers) can see your performance data on the Monitoring Server.

-To make the fpmmm Agent work in a MaaS set-up you need a hash key~ from us so we can identify you non-ambiguous and we can make sure nobody is doing nasty things with your service.
-You can request such a hash key, if you have not received one yet from here.
+To make the FromDual Performance Monitor work in a MaaS set-up you need a hash key from us so we can identify you non-ambiguous and we can make sure nobody is doing nasty things with your service.
+You can request such a hash key, if you have not received yet one from us, here.
 To allocate you the correct resources we further need to know from you:

 -